cvs-health/testilo/README.md

 const {difgest} = require('testilo/difgest');
 const difgesterDir = `${process.env.FUNCTIONDIR}/difgest/tdp99a`;
 const {difgester} = require(`${difgesterDir}/index`);
-difgest(difgester, scoredReports, digestURLs)
-.then(difgestedReport => {…});
+difgest(difgester, scoredReportA, scoredReportB, digestAURL, digestBURL) .then(difgestedReport => {…});
 ```

-The `difgest()` function requires, compared with `digest()`, an additional argument: `digestURLs`.
-This is an array of 2 strings: the URLs of the digests of the two reports.
-The difgest will include links to those digests, which, in turn, contain links to the full reports.
+The difgest will include links to the two digests, which, in turn, contain links to the full reports.

 `difgest()` returns a difgest.
 The invoking module can further dispose of the difgest as needed.